dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 ![dashboard_3](resources/images/dashboard_3.png)

-13. A comparison of cases by week of this year and last year
+13. A comparison of cases by weeks of this year and last year

 ![dashboard_4](resources/images/dashboard_4.png)